 I wouldn’t have had the confidence to make that jump without the VA Handbook website, the DIY VA course and the VA Handbookers Facebook community.
 In fact, I’ve never looked anywhere else for help because these things provide me with everything I need and more.

-I became a member of the Facebook group on the day it started, then I became a VA Rock Star (the group for the DIY course trainees) and now I’m an All Star (Jo’s fabulous membership for established VAs).
+I became a member of the Facebook group on the day it started and then I became a VA Rock Star (the group for the DIY course trainees)

 So, it’s safe to say I am a bit of a raving fan!